Earn College Credit

 College in the High School Program

-Earn College Credit - Program of Study (POS) College Articulation Agreements
+College Credit Articulation Agreements

-Twenty programs at CPACTC are recognized by the Pennsylvania Department of Education as a “Program of Study”.
-Students in these programs have the opportunity to earn college credit at various post-secondary schools in Pennsylvania provided they meet the following requirements:
+Twenty programs at CPACTC (visit www.cpatech.org) qualify under the Pennsylvania Department of Education's SOAR Program, which grants college credit at various post-secondary schools in Pennsylvania when students meet the following requirements:

-- Graduate from high school
+- Graduate from high school with a 2.5 in the CPACTC program

 - Achieve a score of “Advanced” or “Competent” on the NOCTI exam